Azure/azure-quickstart-templates/deis/README.md

     <img src="http://azuredeploy.net/deploybutton.png"/>
 </a>

 This template allows you to create a Deis cluster.
-This template also deploys a Storage Account, Virtual Network, Public IP addresses and a Network Interface.
+The cluster is made up by three nodes, which are joined behind a load balancer with a public IP.

 ##Deploy the cluster